Apply to serve on staff (18 or older) or as a Counselor-In-Training (under 18). EpiscoWisco staffing levels are based on needs of the camp program.

 - Encourage others to attend as campers or apply as camp staff, especially from the local congregation.

-- Complete Safe Church courses assigned by the end of May.
+- Complete Safe Church courses assigned by end of day Sunday, June 1, 2025.

 - Consent to a background check.